 The tour started and there were only 5 of us in the group.
 It was an interesting tour of a beautiful building.
 When we were finished we drove to the downtown area and found ourselves at a cool place called Oldschool Pizzeria.
 The three of us tore up a large pizza.

 We then went to the funky second-hand store around the corner called Dumpster Values, which was more dumpster than value.
-Kris was very close to buying an old sweatshirt that smelled like grandmas, but Marlaina convinced him to use his money more wisely.
+Kris was very close to buying an old sweatshirt that smelled like grandmas, but Niner convinced him to use his money more wisely.

 We arrived in Aberdeen and checked into the hotel.
 Then we decided to see Kurt Cobain’s childhood home and visit the park dedicated to his memory.
 As we drove through the city, it became very clear to us how Kurt Cobain found the inspiration for his dark tunes – the place is quite dreary.

 For dinner, we drove to the next city over named Hoquiam to have some grub at 8th Street Ale House.
 Kris had their “Westport Burger” which was a big burger with a dungeness crab cake added inside – he really liked it.
-DB and Marlaina shared some crispy hot wings and fried cheddar cheese curds.
+DB and Niner shared some crispy hot wings and fried cheddar cheese curds.
 We were all pleased with our meal.
-Marlaina took the opportunity to have a local brew.
+Niner took the opportunity to have a local brew.
 The ale house has a signature 8th street ale that is brewed by Dick’s Brewing Company.
 The ale was smooth and flavorful.

 With nothing to do we decided to go to the movies and watch the new “Ghostbusters.”
 On our way to the theater, we came across Scoops ice cream shop and each of us got a scoop.
 Then we stopped by the Aberdeen welcome sign.